Eleanor Marx: Bloody Sunday

-Along with many other leading Socialists, Eleanor took an active role in organizing the London demonstration of 13 November 1887, which was violently suppressed in what became known as Bloody Sunday.
+Along with many other leading Socialists, Eleanor Marx took an active role in organizing the London demonstration of 13 November 1887, which was violently suppressed in what became known as Bloody Sunday.
 Several other demonstrations followed in the aftermath, with Eleanor urging the radical line.
-In the aftermath of Bloody Sunday, Marx wrote a report on the brutal treatment of women activists and protestors at the hands of police, decrying their actions of targeting women.
+In the aftermath of Bloody Sunday, Marx wrote a report on the brutal treatment of women activists and protesters at the hands of police, decrying their actions in targeting women.

 In 1893, Keir Hardie founded the Independent Labour Party (ILP).
 Marx attended the founding conference as an observer, while Aveling was a delegate.
-Their goal of shifting the ILP's positions towards Marxism failed, however, as the party remained under a strong Christian socialist influence.
+Their goal of shifting the ILP's positions towards Marxism failed, however, and the party remained under a strong Christian socialist influence.
 In 1897, Marx and Aveling re-joined the Social Democratic Federation, like most former members of the Socialist League.

 Translation work

-After acquiring admission into the Reading Room of the British Museum, Eleanor first began work as a paid translator during the late 1870s.
-She spent many days here, taking information and working on her translations.
-In the late 1880s, Eleanor accomplished the first English translation of Madame Bovary.
-Additionally, Eleanor translated Reuben Sachs by Amy Levy to German.
+After acquiring admission to the Reading Room of the British Museum, Eleanor first began work as a paid translator during the late 1870s.
+She spent many days there, researching information and working on her translations.
+In the late 1880s, she accomplished the first English translation of Gustave Flaubert's Madame Bovary.
+Additionally, Eleanor translated Reuben Sachs, by Amy Levy, into German.
 Eleanor was involved as a translator or editor in 14 known works.

 Involvement in theatre

 In the 1880s, Eleanor Marx became more interested in theatre and took up acting, believing in its potential for promulgating socialism.
-In 1886, she performed a groundbreaking if critically unsuccessful reading of Henrik Ibsen's A Doll's House in London, with herself as Nora Helmer, Aveling as Torvald Helmer, and George Bernard Shaw as Krogstad.
+In 1886, she performed a groundbreaking, if critically unsuccessful, reading of Henrik Ibsen's A Doll's House in London, with herself as Nora Helmer, Aveling as Torvald Helmer, and George Bernard Shaw as Krogstad.

-She also translated various literary works, including the first English translation of Gustave Flaubert's Madame Bovary.
-She learned Norwegian in order to translate Ibsen's plays into English, and in 1888 was the first to translate An Enemy of Society.
-Two years later, the translation was revised and renamed An Enemy of the People by William Archer.
+She learned Norwegian in order to translate Ibsen's plays into English and, in 1888, was the first to translate An Enemy of Society.
+Two years later, the translation was revised by William Archer and renamed An Enemy of the People.
 Marx also translated Ibsen's The Lady from the Sea in 1890.

 Death and legacy

 In 1898, Eleanor discovered that the ailing Edward Aveling had secretly married a young actress, to whom he remained committed.
-Aveling's illness seemed to her to be terminal, and Eleanor was deeply depressed by the faithlessness of the man she loved.
+His illness seemed to her to be terminal, and Eleanor was deeply depressed by the faithlessness of the man she loved.

-On 31 March 1898, Eleanor sent her maid to the local chemist with a note to which she signed the initials of the man the chemist knew as "Dr. Aveling", asking for chloroform (some sources say "padiorium") and a small quantity of hydrogen cyanide (then called "prussic acid") for her dog.
-On receiving the package, Eleanor signed a receipt for the poisons, sending the maid back to the chemist to return the receipt book.
+On 31 March 1898, Eleanor sent her maid to the local chemist with a note on which she signed the initials of the man the chemist knew as "Dr. Aveling", asking for chloroform (some sources say "padiorium") and a small quantity of hydrogen cyanide (then called "prussic acid") for her dog.
+On receiving the package, Eleanor signed a receipt for the poisons and sent the maid back to the chemist to return the receipt book.
 Eleanor then retired to her room, wrote two brief suicide notes, undressed, got into bed, and swallowed the poison.